 Now, look at the present…the economy is improving, consumer’s disposable income has increased, and businesses are once again busy building, selling, and doing what they do.
 It’s the summer time and life is easy!
 How does this relate to the Aesop’s fable?

 The savvy Ant businesses are meeting the demands of their customers, but also continuing to plan for the future.
 They are taking time out of their busy schedules to strategize, plan and prepare for the days of necessity, and they are utilizing The University of Georgia Small Business Development Center to do so.
-You may be surprised to know that many of the most successful businesses in the Athens area, and around the state, have taken advantage of our no-cost consulting and low-cost programs, such as the SBDC’s upcoming GrowSMART program.
-Our Athens program starts on July 28th, 2016.
+You may be surprised to know that many of the most successful businesses in your area, and around the state, have taken advantage of our no-cost consulting and low-cost programs, such as the SBDC’s upcoming GrowSMART program.

 So, I ask you again, are you a Grasshopper or an Ant?